Time-resolved RNA sequencing: Weaknesses

 As with strengths, this method shares many weaknesses with affinity purification methods.
 Notably, 4-sU uptake and increased sample handling.
 Since Timelapse-seq relies upon synthetic chemistry methods to convert nucleotides, incomplete reactions result in an underestimation of the abundance of newly synthesized RNA and may result in variability between samples.

-Nascent Transcript Sequencing
+Nascent transcript sequencing

 Sample preparation and data processing

 Unlike metabolic labeling, nascent transcript sequencing (NET-seq) directly sequences transcripts that are still undergoing transcription by RNA polymerase II.
 This method allows for the study of the dynamics of transcription elongation, which is not possible with metabolic labeling techniques.
 For a NET-seq experiment, cells are treated as with a standard RNA-seq experiment until they are lysed.
 Lysis is performed such that RNA-protein complexes remain intact, and RNA polymerase II is immunoprecipitated from the lysate.
 RNA that was undergoing transcription from DNA is still attached to RNA polymerase and is subsequently eluted from the polymerase and sequenced.